Find Schools

 The states with the most job growth for Production & Operating Worker Supervisor are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

-The salary for Production and Operating Worker Supervisors ranges between about $36,020 and $99,500 a year.
+The typical yearly salary for Production and Operating Worker Supervisors is somewhere between $36,020 and $99,500.

 undefined